mohan-1990/flowdesk-assignment-global-price-index/README.md

 ### Architecture

-1. The web-socket connection to the exchanges is maintained in a javascript class in the format `<ExchangeName>MarketData` in the individual files inside the `MarketDataSources` folder
+1. The web-socket connection to the exchanges is maintained in a javascript class in the individual files inside the `MarketDataSources` folder.
+The javascript classes follows the naming convention `<ExchangeName>MarketData` and implements the interface `IMarketDataSource`
-2. `<ExchangeName>MarketData` javascript classes implement the interface `IMarketDataSource` defined in the `MarketDataSources/types.ts` file.
-This interface defines `getMidPrice()` function
+2. `IMarketDataSource` interface defines `getMidPrice()` function
 3. The HTTP Server is defined in the `main.ts` file at the root of the project.
 This server runs on port 3000 and provides `GET /mid-price` endpoint

 ### Test Cases